divijsahu/divijsahu/README.md

 ### 🌍 Global Ducan
 **Flutter • E-commerce • Payment Gateway • International Shipping**

+Global Ducan is a platform which enables users outside India to shop through Indian e-commerce platforms.
+They can select the products, and let Global Ducan know and we will shop the products and get them delivered to their doorsteps outside India.

 - Architected mobile platform enabling seamless Indian e-commerce marketplaces to be accessed across 149 countries
 - Engineered unified multi-store shopping cart allowing product aggregation from multiple Indian e-commerce stores
 - Engineered comprehensive multi-tier reward ecosystem with automated referral mechanisms and social sharing